foundationx/foundationx-space/README.md

 ## Bio

 I have designed, developed, and managed several web, software and mobile projects for over 27 years.
-As well I have experience in Medical Supply Chain Management from manufacturing to end use placement, with posistions such as supervisor, Buyer, Sr Buyer, Internal Control Manager/Analyst, Materials Manager, etc.
+As well I have experience in Medical Supply Chain Management from manufacturing to end use placement, with positions such as supervisor, Buyer, Sr Buyer, Internal Control Manager/Analyst, Materials Manager, etc.

 ## Identities